lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/mpi_usage_error_detection.md

 Finally, MUST assumes that your application may crash at any time.
 To still gather correctness results under this assumption is extremely expensive in terms of performance overheads.
-Thus, if your application does not crashs, you should add an "--must:nocrash" to the mustrun command to make MUST aware of this knowledge.
+Thus, if your application does not crash, you should add an "--must:nocrash" to the mustrun command to make MUST aware of this knowledge.
 Overhead is drastically reduced with this switch.

 ### Result Files

 After running your application with MUST you will have its output in the working directory of your application.
 The output is named `MUST_Output.html`.
-Open this files in a browser to anlyze the results.
+Open this files in a browser to analyze the results.
 The HTML file is color coded: Entries in green represent notes and useful information.
 Entries in yellow represent warnings, and entries in red represent errors.